 The University’s promotions process is for all staff.

-No further pauses are planned, therefore there is no deadline for the submission of applications.
+Our promotions process is open and there is no deadline for submission of applications.

-If you need any help, advice or support, please contact your local HR Representative in the first instance, or email email@example.com.
+If you need any help, advice or support, please contact your local HR Manager/Officer in the first instance, or email firstname.lastname@example.org.